 Peripatetic consumption - jumping from one saved thing to the next without finishing anything - is not the same as learning or enjoying content.
 It just feels like it is.

-The remaining 200-odd I'm genuinely not sure about.
-Some of them I probably will watch.
-Most of them I probably won't.
-But at least now I'm being honest with myself about which is which - and that's a better starting point than pretending the queue is a plan.
+Whatever's left, you'll probably be genuinely unsure about.
+Some of it you'll watch.
+Most of it you won't.
+But at least you'll be honest with yourself about which is which - and that's a better starting point than pretending the queue is a plan.

-The Arctic terns will migrate with or without my awareness of them.
+The Arctic terns will migrate with or without anyone's awareness of them.
 Probably for the best.